 Then send connection requests to as many people at the company as possible, ESPECIALLY salespeople there.

 PRO TIP #1: If you use your smartphone you can just click and send a connection request without having to answer how you know them and/or provide their email address, which you probably do not have, so this will greatly expedite the building of your key connection list.

 "But, Wes, I'm not in sales."

-"Hey, Joe/Mary, I'm like you, in sales, and I'm having a heck of a time reaching (Mr/Ms Big Wig).
+"Hey, Joe/Mary, I'm like you, in sales, and I'm having a heck of a time reaching (Mr/Ms. Big Wig).
 Can you give me any tips or a back way in to reach him/her?
-First 5 rounds are on me for any help you can provide."
+The first 5 rounds are on me for any help you can provide."

 (Salespeople are the diaspora of business.
 We look after each other, that is, as long as we're not competitors.)

 Doing this I've gotten private email addresses, cell phone numbers, the name and email of the executive assistant, insider information on how the company is doing, and more...along with the "YOU DIDN'T HEAR THIS FROM ME!" admonition, which goes without saying but is said anyway!